lafvintech/LAFVIN_Quadruped-Spider-Robot/docs/source/kitforlearningcourse.rst

 - Connect the servo motor to pin D4; the servo motor will rotate 180° every 3 seconds.

+- You can use this program to sequentially switch between connecting 8 servos to test whether the servos are working properly.

 .. raw:: html

    <div style="margin-top: 30px;"></div>